German Football League: North–south disparity

 Success in American football in Germany and at the German Bowl differs hugely between the clubs from the northern and the southern division, with the south, as of 2021, only winning ten German Bowls (four of them won by the Schwäbisch Hall Unicorns) and the north the remaining 32 (12 of them won by the Braunschweig Lions).
 Similarly, southern clubs have only made 26 appearances in the Bowl, while northern clubs have appeared 58 times.
 After the first three German Bowls, the final was never again contested by two southern clubs until German Bowl XL in 2018.
-Between the end of the golden era of the Ansbach Grizzlies in 1986 and the rise of the Schwäbisch Hall Unicorns (who first reached the German Bowl in 2011), southern clubs have only made five appearances in the championship game of which only one was successful (the Munich Cowboys in 1993).
+Between the end of the golden era of the Ansbach Grizzlies in 1986 and the rise of the Schwäbisch Hall Unicorns (who first reached the German Bowl in 2011), southern clubs only made five appearances in the championship game of which only one was successful (the Munich Cowboys in 1993).
 From 1993 to 2006 no southern team reached the German Bowl, with twelve consecutive finals played without southern participation.
-On five occasions no southern team progressed beyond the quarter finals.
+On five occasions no southern team progressed beyond the quarter-finals.
 In 1989, 1995, 1996, 1999 and 2013 all four semi-finalists came from the northern division.
-2013 was perhaps the most drastic of these instances as the defending champion Schwäbisch Hall Unicorns were upset by the fourth seed in the North Berlin Adler on Hall's own turf in the quarter final.
+2013 was perhaps the most drastic of these instances as the defending champion Schwäbisch Hall Unicorns were upset by the fourth seed in the North Berlin Adler on Hall's own turf in the quarter-final.

 The disparity is also documented by the inter conference games held from 1994 to 2011 between the northern and southern divisions.
 Of the 190 games played in this era, the north won 140, almost 75 percent, the south only 48 while two were drawn: